spacebase/spacebasenz/README.md

 git push
 ```

-## How does this starter kit differ from vanilla Drupal from Drupal.org?
+## Pantheon and composer: how does this differ from vanilla Drupal from Drupal.org?

 1. The `vendor` directory (where non-Drupal code lives) and the `config` directory
    (used for syncing configuration from development to production) are outside